Monster movie: History

+Early monster films (1915–1954)

 The first feature-length films to include what are regarded as monsters were often classed as horror or science fiction films.
-The 1915 German silent film The Golem, directed by Paul Wegener, is one of the earliest examples of film to include a creature.
+The lost 1915 German silent film The Golem, directed by Paul Wegener, is one of the earliest examples of film to include a creature.
+Wegener released a sequel in 1920 entitled The Golem: How He Came into the World, which is one of the earliest extant feature films within this category.
+This was followed in 1921 by the Italian science fiction film The Mechanical Man, directed by André Deed.
+The fragment that exists of this film features an early example of a giant monster battle, in this case involving large humanoid robots.
 The German Expressionist Nosferatu in 1922, and the depiction of a dragon in Fritz Lang's Die Nibelungen in 1924, followed tradition.
 In the 1930s, American film studios began to produce more successful films of this type, usually based on Gothic tales such as Dracula and Frankenstein in 1931, both heavily influenced by German Expressionism, followed by The Mummy (1932) and The Invisible Man (1933).
 Classified as horror films, they included iconic monsters.

 Special effects animator Willis O'Brien worked on the 1925 fantasy adventure The Lost World, based on the novel of the same name.
 The book and film featured dinosaurs, the basis for many future movies.
 He began work on a similar film known as Creation in 1931, but the project was never completed.
 Two years later, O'Brien produced special effects for the 1933 RKO film King Kong, directed by Merian C. Cooper.
 Since then, King Kong has not only become one of the most famous examples of a monster movie, but also is considered a landmark film in the history of cinema.
 The monster King Kong became a cultural icon, being featured in many other films and media since then.

 King Kong went on to inspire many other films of its genre and aspiring animators.
-A notable example was Ray Harryhausen, who would work with Willis O’Brien on Mighty Joe Young in 1949.
+A notable example was Ray Harryhausen, who would work with Willis O'Brien on Mighty Joe Young in 1949.
 Following the re-release of King Kong in 1952, Harryhausen would later work on The Beast from 20,000 Fathoms in 1953.
 The film was about a fictional dinosaur, a Rhedosaurus, that was awakened from frozen ice in the Arctic Circle by an atomic bomb test.
-It is considered to be the film which kick-started the 1950s wave of “creature features” and the concept of combining nuclear paranoia with the genre.
+It is considered to be the film which kick-started the 1950s wave of "creature features" and the concept of combining nuclear paranoia with the genre.
 Such films at the time included Creature from the Black Lagoon (1954), Them!
 (1954), It Came from Beneath the Sea (1955), Tarantula!
 (1955), The Deadly Mantis (1957) and 20 Million Miles to Earth (1957).
 The Giant Behemoth (1959) was an unacknowledged remake of The Beast from 20,000 Fathoms.